SquadcastHub/squadcasthub.github.io/pages/mydoc/analyze_metrics.md

 {{site.data.alerts.yellow-note-i-md}}
 **Note:**

 Team Level Analytics uses Role-Based Access Control.
-Only the users part of the Team can view that Team’s performance.
+Only the users who are part of the Team can view that Team’s performance.
 {{site.data.alerts.end}}

 Select the appropriate **Team** from the Team picker on the top left.